sinecoug/chauffeur_tracker/docs/overview/workflow.md

 To build your API call, you must have the following components:

 * **A host.**  The {server_url} depends on users' installation of the service in their development environment.
 For v1 of Chauffeur Tracker Service API, the **server_url** variable is typically set to `http://localhost:3000`.
-* **Authorization.**  For v1 of the Chauffeur Tracker service, requests do not use any authorization.
-All endpoints are available to all users and applications.
+* **Authorization.**  For v1 of the Chauffeur Tracker service, all API requests use HTTP Basic Auth - a security checkpoint that requires transmission of a username and password (Base64 encoded) with every request.
 * **A request.**  The Chauffeur Tracker service REST API enables CRUD operations via HTTP requests on database resources (`GET`, `POST`, `PUT`, `PATCH`, and `DELETE` methods).
 Request and response bodies are encoded as JSON.

 ### Supported endpoints